HappyM0f0/School_District_Analysis/README.md

     - No changes to school size as the scores were removed not the students.

 ## Election Audit Summary
-**Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.**

 The new analysis replaced Thomas High School ninth-graders Math and Reading scores with NaN values to not significantly alter the results.
 In addition, adjustments in % Reading Pass, % Math Pass, and % Overall Pass to only measure from grades 10 - 12.